 Is the Deeper Smart Sonar for You?

-If you do not mind having to use your fish finder with your smartphone, the Deeper Sonar Pro is an excellent device for you, especially if you typically require good depth capability.
+If you don’t mind having to use your fish finder with your smartphone, the Deeper Sonar Pro is an excellent device for you, especially if you typically require good depth capability.

 - Wireless and castable sonar fish finder